zaynpatel/FOCS/README.md

 # FOCS

-OCaml Notes and FOCS HW from @olin course
+OCaml Notes and HW from Foundations of Computer Science at Olin College of Engineering

+Professor: Riccardo Pucella

 [Homework 1:](https://github.com/zaynpatel/FOCS/blob/main/homework1.py) Introduction to OCaml and puzzle exercises